Faizan4411/Struts2/README.md

 # Struts2
-Struts 2 is used in it and It netBean is used and java EE 7 Web is used in it.
+Struts 2 is used in it and Id NetBean is used and java EE 7 Web is used in it.